Huyen196/Restaurant-tips/README.md

 It includes details about the tips given to restaurant staff, such as the total bill, tip amount, gender of the person paying, smoking status, day of the week, time of day, and party size.

 ## Data Description
-### I. Do people who smoke or non-smoke give more tips?
+### I.🚬 Do people who smoke or non-smoke give more tips?
 #### 1. Separate smokers and non-smokers